Gideon Mwiti

-Gideon Mwiti Irea (born 6 December 1960) was a member of Parliament in Kenya.
-He represented Imenti Central constituency.
+Gideon Mwiti Irea (6 December 1960 – 25 July 2021) was a member of Parliament in Kenya.
+He represented Central Imenti Constituency.
+Mwiti Irea has been the subject of numerous legal troubles, being accused of sexual misconduct and financial fraud.

 Education

-Mwiti Irea holds a Bachelor of Arts from the Daystar University and a degree in Public Relations from the Institute of Commercial Management (ICM-UK).
+Mwiti Irea holds a Bachelor of Arts from Daystar University and a degree in Public Relations from the Institute of Commercial Management (ICM-UK).

 Political life

 Mwiti Irea won the Imenti Central Parliamentary seat during the 2013 Kenyan general elections via the Alliance Party of Kenya.
 As of February 2015, he had made 56 contributions at the floor of the house.
+He unsuccessfully ran for re-election in 2017, coming in 4th behind Moses Kirima Nguchine of the Jubilee Party, the independent Makathimo Mwenda Kiambi, and the PNU's Mbaya Julius Kimathi.
+He subsequently retired from politics in 2017.
+Mwiti Irea was known as "Livondo" due to his reportedly flashy lifestyle.

 Rape allegations

 It is alleged that Mwiti Irea assaulted and raped a journalist in his office on March 22, 2015.
-He was charged in court on April 2, 2015 and was accused of subjecting a former journalist to an HIV test and then later assaulting her.
+He was charged in court on April 2, 2015 and was accused of subjecting a former journalist to an involuntary HIV test and then later assaulting her.
+In 2018, Mwiti Irea was charged with rape.